mschenone/ec2-vpc-facts-ansible-module/README.md

 # Description

 `ec2_vpc_facts` is an Ansible module that discovers assets contained within an AWS VPC, and creates a JSON data structure mapping the relationships between discovered components.
 This module is a building block to represent VPC networking topologies.
-As any AWS customer knows, it is not easy to manage assets in the AWS Web Console beyond a few instances.
-Ansible has a [AWS inventory module](https://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script) that *only* lists servers.
-We needed something a little more robust (and faster) to map the relationships of virtual instances to other components such as subnets, security groups, and asset tags.

-Last year, we accomplished this using POJO's and the AWS Java SDK, but it required a lot more code, did not facilitate easy re-use, and was not as accessible to a broader set of tasks.
-Ansible and YAML playbooks changed that for us.
-Our requirement was to model the current as-is VPC topology as a JSON data structure to include the AWS unique identifiers and other relevant metadata.
-The output could then be parsed, used as input for other Ansible modules, or transformed for use in other ways.
-As the VPC topologies change over time, we could  run this Ansible module on a regular basis and keep our topology representation up-to-date.
-Currently, we discover the following assets, the associated relevant metadata, and map their relationships in a single JSON data structure:

-* Virtual Private Clouds
-* Subnets
-* Route Tables
-* Routes
-* Internet Gateways
-* AutoScale Groups
-* EC2 Instances
-* Key Pairs
-* Security Groups
-* IP Addresses
-* Resource Tags

-# Boto Dependency

-Our module currently imports Amazon's Boto2 and [Boto3](https://github.com/boto/boto3) Python libraries.
-All of the module code uses the new Boto3 library as it closely parallels many of the relationships we wanted exposed in our JSON data structure.
-[As Ansible moves to its major 2.0 release, we maintain backwards compatibility with Boto2](https://github.com/ansible/ansible/issues/13010), but hope to deprecate Boto2 soon.
-Using Boto3, we can quickly add new items to the topology data structure based on customer needs.
+The original version by dbhirko reports the error below:

+TypeError: Value of unknown type: <class 'boto3.resources.factory.ec2.Route'>, ec2.Route(route_table_id='rtb-69ca4d0e', destination_cidr_block='172.22.0.0/16')

+because `ec2_vpc_facts` returns a list of `ec2.Route` objects, but function `exit_json` in `lib/ansible/module_utils/basic.py` does not know about the ec2.Route class.

+A quick fix is to return a list of the dictonaries mapping `ec2.Route` objects.

 # Variables